lstech-solutions/human-0/packages/posh-sdk/README.md

 ## Overview

-The **@human-0/posh-sdk** provides a clean, type-safe interface for interacting with the Proof of Sustainable Humanity (PoSH) smart contracts on Base L2.
+The **@human-0/posh-sdk** provides a clean, type-safe interface for interacting with the Proof of Sustainable Humanity (PoSH) smart contracts.
 It enables developers to integrate human identity verification and sustainability proof management into their applications.

+**Blockchain Agnostic**: While initially deployed on Base L2, the SDK is designed to work with any EVM-compatible blockchain.
+Simply configure the appropriate chain ID and contract addresses for your target network.

 **Perfect for:**
 - 🌍 Sustainability-focused dApps